mamedev/delegates/README.md

 # Summary

 Idea of this project is to make fast implementation in C++11/14 that will work on multiple platforms at maximum speed.

+main code is in delegate.h and delegate.cpp, rest is just to be able to test some usages in MAME itself.

-So far status is next
+So far status is next:

 |Compiler | Version     | OS                   | Status                           |
 |---------|-------------|----------------------|----------------------------------|